DionysiosKots/TraveLab/README.md

 # TraveLab
-Οnline platform where travel businesses upload holiday packages that website visitors can book
+Οnline platform where travel businesses upload holiday packages from travel agencies that website visitors can book